-Food laws in Kenya are designed to protect safety and to assist consumers.
-Existing laws on food safety are fragmented and appear in different institutions notably the Kenya Plant Health Inspectorate Service (KEPHIS), Kenya Bureau of Standards (KBS), Department of Veterinary Services (DVS) and Ministry of Health.
-KEPHIS is a regulatory agency for quality control of agricultural input and produce.
-DVS has the mandate of national livestock health and control of importation of livestock and livestock products.
-DVS and KEPHIS are the analogy of APHIS in the U.S. KBS prepares standards relating to products, certification of industrial products and quality inspection at ports of entry among others.
+Food laws are implemented to ensure the safety and protection of consumers from food risks.
+There are more than 22 Acts that govern food safety.
+The existing laws on food safety are fragmented and appear in different institutions notably the Kenya Plant Health Inspectorate Service (KEPHIS), Kenya Bureau of Standards (KEBS), Department of Veterinary Services (DVS) and Ministry of Health.
+Public Health is a regulatory agency responsible for ensuring that food for human consumption is safe for consumers.
+KEPHIS is a regulatory agency responsible for plant health protection and quality control for agricultural inputs and produce.
+DVS has the mandate of animal health protection.
+KEBS prepares standards relating to products, certification of industrial products and quality inspection at ports of entry among others.